raydelvecchio/lazytorch/README.md

 # LazyTorch!
-A sequentially implemented, fully ready-to-train deep learning framework, all in *raw* python, with no external imports.
-Custom autodiff implementation, Tensor abstraction, feed-forward neural network, loss functions, activations, and more!
-Inspired by PyTorch.
+A sequentially implemented, fully ready-to-train deep learning framework, all in *raw* python, with no external imports. autodiff implementation, Tensor abstraction, feed-forward neural network, loss functions, activations, and more!
+Inspired by PyTorch and Karpathy's Micrograd.
 Lazy cause we don't do anything in parallel.
 Mainly made for my own (and now others'), learning!

 # The `Value` Class
 * Main building block for autodiff